6 key identity and access management benefits How IAM systems support compliance

 Identity management vs. authentication: Know the difference

-Andrew Froehlich breaks down how authentication and identity management differ and how each of them are intrinsic to an identity and access management framework.
+Learn how authentication and identity management are both intrinsic to an identity and access management framework.
+Learn how they differ and the role each one plays.

 With a never-ending deluge of data security threats in cyberspace, businesses must constantly seek ways to better secure their digital assets.
-In 2020, modern authentication and identity management tools are heavily promoted as a simple way to fight back against data breaches in the field of enterprise IT, but the difference between these two technology concepts may not be obvious.
+Modern authentication and identity management tools are heavily promoted as a simple way to fight back against data breaches in the field of enterprise IT, but the difference between these two technology concepts might not be obvious.
 At first glance, authentication and identity management sound as if they describe the same thing, but one is a subset of the other.
-Let's look at the meaning of each along with other related terminologies.
-We'll then move on to look at the differences between authentication and identity management -- and how they overlap.
+Let's look at the meaning of identity management vs. authentication as well as other related terminologies.
+We'll then move on to look at the differences between authentication and identity management and how they overlap.

 In order to authorize people and devices, the tools and processes used to authorize digital identities within an identity management platform must trust that the information presented is valid.
 Authentication is the process of proving the digital identity of a person, device or other entity in order to grant the appropriate level of authorization.

-For a user or device to successfully authenticate, an IT department may employ one or more authentication tactics.
-The most common example of authentication is to use a username combined with a password known only by the user.
-Other examples of authentication methods include PIN; biometrics, such as a fingerprint, face or retina recognition; and hardware- or software-based tokens.
+For a user or device to successfully authenticate, an IT department can employ one or more authentication tactics.
+The most common example of authentication is a username combined with a password known only by the user.
+Other examples of authentication methods include PIN, biometric authentication methods -- such as fingerprint, face or retina recognition -- and hardware- or software-based tokens.

 Authentication commonly revolves around one or more factors that validate that the user or device is who or what it claims to be.
 Thus, one or more of the following techniques is useful:

-• authentication based off something you have, such as a hardware/software token or smartphone; and/or
+• Authentication based off something you have, such as a hardware or software token or a smartphone.

-Single-factor authentication (SFA) is the single use of authentication, while two-factor authentication (2FA) requires the user to authenticate with a username and password combined with a second authentication method.
-Any form of authentication that utilizes two or more distinct methods is referred to as multifactor authentication (MFA).
-These days, businesses are moving away from traditional SFA, only requiring the something you know MFA in their security programs, using two or more authentication mechanisms to validate digital identities.
+Single-factor authentication (SFA) is the single use of authentication, while two-factor authentication -- or 2FA -- requires the user to authenticate with a username and password combined with a second authentication method.
+Any form of authentication that uses two or more distinct methods is referred to as multifactor authentication (MFA).

 Next Steps